 Multiple people may access the books at the same time

 A monthly fee and the additional support

-QuickBooks Desktop is a right choice for:
+QuickBooks Desktop is the right choice for:

 A fixed office location

-A small number of people needing access
+A small number of people need access

 No recurring monthly charge

 No accessible online